JAS-R9/Comparing-Developers-in-GCC-to-Developers-in-the-Rest-of-the-world-by-analysing-2020-Stack-Overflow-/README.md

 2. pandas
 3. matplotlib.pyplot

+# Installation:
+There are no installations required.
+However, make sure to extract the survey_results_public.zip file for the code to be able to access the .csv version.

 # Project Motivation:
 I am a developer in Saudi Arabia which is part of the GCC (Gulf Cooperation Council) who studied Software Engineering degreee in the UK.
 I couldn't help but notice the slighly different approach to development between my days in the UK and my days in Saudi.
 The GCC countries are not known for taking a lead in terms of developing new solutions but rather adopting solutions and enhancing them.
 This has left me personally slightly disappointed since I wanted to work on introducing new solutions that will change the indsutry like the ones introduced by Google, Amazon, and Uber.